danielscholl/infra-azure-provisioning/README.md

 1. Setup Service Automation following directions [here](./docs/service-automation.md).

-1. Register your partition with the Data Partition API by following the instructions [here](./tools/rest/README.md) to configure your IDE to make authenticated requests to your OSDU instance and send the API request located [here](./tools/rest/partition.http) (createPartition).

-1. Enable Integration Tests for the pipelines.

 ## Developer Activities

 1. To onboard new services follow the process located [here](./docs/service-onboarding.md).